-Yams and babies are a traditional match–with good reason.
+SWEET POTATOESYams and babies are a traditional match--with good reason.
 Baked or steamed until soft and pureed, they make a nutritious, colorful, and slightly sweet base to mix with all kinds of other foods.
 You can also boil them in chicken stock.
 Try all of the varieties.

-Like sweet potatoes, winter squash is baby food heaven.
-There are so many kinds–and flavors–to choose from.
+WINTER SQUASHLike sweet potatoes, winter squash is baby food heaven.
+There are so many kinds--and flavors--to choose from.
 And it's so versatile.
 Bake, boil, steam, or cook in a meat or vegetable stock of choice, then puree.
 As you start to layer in other flavors, butternut, pumpkin, acorn, delicata, and more will be your mainstays.
 They pair well with just about every herb, spice, vegetable, and meat.
 Get to know them!

 COOKED ORGANIC AND/OR GRASS-FED MEAT AND POULTRYHaving bone broth on hand to add to purees and cook whole grains in is a great way to introduce baby to meat.
 Try making your own (yes, it is different than stock).